hejfd/Angular_crud_app/README.md

 step 3: run the crud app `ng serve`

-step 3: create anither terminal and install json server `npm install json-server`
+step 3: create anither terminal and install json server `$ npx json-server db.json`

 step 5: run the json server `json-server --watch db.json`

-step 6:after following this steps you can get the result at port  `http://localhost:4200/` if it is unused.
+step 6:after following this steps you can get the result at port  `http://localhost:4200/` if it is un used.